Eco-DiscordLink/EcoDiscordPlugin/Configuration.md

 ![Add new link](images/configuration/ChannelLinking2.png)

-3. Enter the name of the Discord channel you want to link to Eco, the name of the Discord server the channel is in, and the Eco channel name to link.
-Then hit "Ok"
+3. Enter the parameters for the channel link.
+"DiscordChannel" should be the Discord channel you want to link to Eco.
+For example, "general".
+DiscordGuild is the name of the Discord Server, for example "Eco" for the official Eco discord.
+Finally, EcoChannel is the channel in Eco you want to link to Discord, for example "General".
+Once entered, hit "Ok".

 ![Configure Link](images/configuration/ChannelLinking3.png)